 To support the Visitor Center and other exciting Garden renewal priorities, visit BBG's Campaign for the Next Century.

-The new Visitor Center is not only attractive, it’s also ecologically sustainable and aspires to earn a LEED Gold rating.
+The new Visitor Center is not only attractive, it’s also ecologically sustainable and has earned LEED Gold certification for environmental sustainability.
 Here are some highlights.

 Energy from the Earth

 Twenty-eight geothermal wells will heat and cool the building; they will be supplemented by the utility grid only as needed.
 The building is also nestled into the surrounding hillside, which helps provide insulation.

 Wood-paneled walls in the Lillian and Amy Goldman Atrium are made from ginkgo trees harvested from the site.
 Glass walls provide natural light, and their patterned glaze helps prevent bird collisions and reduces cooling needs.

 The building’s design utilizes the surrounding topography and specialized plantings to reduce rainwater runoff and erosion; the captured water is used for irrigation in the Garden.